 For community businesses keen to explore how digital can help them with a challenge.

 It includes researching and scope of the digital need.
 It involves activities such as:

 - Carrying out user research

 - Establishing goals and defining success

 Specialist will support small cohorts of community businesses to maximise learning and build a peer-community of practice.

 Curious about what digital discovery entails?
-This article will provide with more information.
+This article will provide more information.